femou1/pb-handbooks/pet_handbook.md

 You don't have to warn someone for causing fires if they are on KOS, if they attack you while you were warning them, if they are on duty as TMS, or if they were warned before and they return to continue making fires!

+Anyone igniting trains on fire in the cargo spawn is considered hostile and is not covered by spawnkilling policies.
+In this case, the above protocol applies.

 ![img](upload://Tf8QqqWZNQ14WEDnZX02qV74bq.png)

 [/details]